joelimgu/brute_force_prime_search/README.md

 # Searching primes by brute force
 This code is ment to be an exercice to teach rust and give a first impression on how to work with the language during the training in Club Robot INSA Toulouse.

-The Objective is to make a bigger problem that the proposed exercices and teach a lot of the basic "wired" concepts of rust:
+The objective is to make a bigger problem that the proposed exercices and teach a lot of the basic "wired" concepts of rust:
 - non mutable variables
 - what are macros (not how to use them)